veereshnm/dibk/chpt5.md

 ## 2. Bastard Injection

 ### Explanation and Author's Perspective
-Bastard Injection (also called Poor Man's Injection) involves providing a default constructor or overload that instantiates dependencies internally, while optionally allowing injection.
-The authors see this as a deceptive hybrid: it masquerades as DI-compliant but reintroduces Control Freak for "convenience."
-It often arises from legacy code transitions or when developers want "easy" instantiation without a container.
-In .NET Core, this conflicts with explicit registration in `IServiceCollection`, leading to inconsistent lifetimes and hidden defaults that surprise users.
+# Bastard Injection (Poor Man's Injection)

+1. **Definition**
+   - Bastard Injection, also known as Poor Man's Injection, involves providing a default constructor or overload that internally instantiates dependencies.
+   - *Supporting Detail:* This approach superficially appears to support Dependency Injection (DI) but undermines its core principles by reintroducing direct control over dependencies.

+2. **Deceptive Hybrid Nature**
+   - It masquerades as DI-compliant while subtly reverting to the Control Freak anti-pattern for the sake of "convenience."
+   - *Supporting Detail:* Developers might believe their code follows DI best practices, but hidden internal instantiation contradicts DI fundamentals.

+3. **Common Occurrence in Legacy Code Transitions**
+   - Bastard Injection often emerges during transitions from legacy codebases, where old habits or constraints influence new designs.
+   - *Supporting Detail:* Legacy systems may rely heavily on direct instantiation, making it tempting to maintain workaround patterns during refactoring.

+4. **Developer Motivation: Convenience**
+   - Developers may adopt this pattern to enable "easy" object creation without the need for a Dependency Injection container.
+   - *Supporting Detail:* While convenient in small projects, this shortcut complicates scalability, testing, and maintenance in the long run.

+5. **Conflict with .NET Core DI Practices**
+   - In .NET Core, Bastard Injection conflicts with explicit service registration in `IServiceCollection`.
+   - *Supporting Detail:* This conflict leads to inconsistent service lifetimes and unexpected behaviors, as internal instantiation bypasses the container's lifecycle management.

+6. **Impact on Service Lifetimes**
+   - Internally created dependencies can have lifetimes that differ from those managed by the DI container, causing resource leaks or performance issues.
+   - *Supporting Detail:* For example, a service expected to be singleton might inadvertently behave like a transient due to improper instantiation.

+7. **Hidden Defaults Surprise Users**
+   - Bastard Injection introduces hidden defaults that can surprise and confuse developers interacting with the code.
+   - *Supporting Detail:* Consumers of such classes may be unaware of these implicit dependencies, leading to unexpected runtime behaviors and debugging difficulties.

 Minor topics:
 - **Foreign Defaults**: Defaults from external assemblies amplify coupling.